 In the final session of the Getting into Berklee series for Berklee College of Music, current students from the college share their music, talk about their musical journeys, and share why they chose Berklee.

 Our Engagement Events this fall showcased our community of world-class musicians, dedicated educators, and motivated students through virtual master classes, clinics, live interviews, and more.
 You’ll discover the many musical, educational, and professional opportunities available to Berklee students.
-Watch the records below to learn more.
+Watch the videos below to learn more.

 Studying Performance at Berklee

 Watch Ron Savage, dean of the Professional Performance Division, and chairs of each principal instrument department—Bass, Brass, Electronic Digital Instrument, Guitar, Percussion, Piano, Strings, Voice, Woodwinds, and Ensemble—gather to talk about the experience of being a performance major at Berklee and how it prepares students for a successful career as a performer.

 Studying Music Technology at Berklee

 Watch Matthew Nicholl, the dean of the Professional Writing and Music Technology Division, as he joins the chairs and assistant chairs of the Music Production and Engineering and Electronic Production and Design departments to discuss how their majors prepare students for successful careers in the music industry.

 Learn about Berklee’s five writing majors that prepare you for a career as a composer: composition, contemporary writing and production, film scoring, jazz composition, and songwriting.